thinktecture/relayserver/Documentation/en/3-installation.md

 Thinktecture.Relay.Server.exe.config
 ```

+## Important configuration settings

+If you do not provide a configuration file, the RelayServer will refuse to start.

+You have to provide at least the connection strings to the database and to the RabbitMQ, as well as either the `SharedSecret` or `OAuthCertificate`.
+If you are running in a Multi-Server environment, you also have to provide the `TemporaryRequestStoragePath`.

 ## Connection Strings

 The connections of the RelayServer to the RabbitMQ and Microsoft SQL Server tools are configured in the <connectionStrings></ connectionStrings> section of the configuration file.
 By default, this section contains these two connection settings: